dtherrick/sas-global-forum-2019/3601-2019-Herrick/README_Docker.md

 Currently we have the following containers:
 1. __base__: This container is the base for all other containers in this repository.
 It builds from a CentOS 7 image hosted on Docker Hub, and we then install Python 3.7.2 and SQLite, as well as other necessary yum packages.
 The intent is that this base image reflect a standard, base Python 3 development configuration. **BUILD THIS CONTAINER FIRST**.

 2. __jupyter__:  This container adds python-swat as well as the standard data science python packages, Jupyter Notebook, and some notebook extensions.
 Additionally this container manages security certificates needed to access your specific CAS server.
 When running, this container exposes port 8888 and we can access Jupyter Notebook hosted by the container on `http://localhost:8888`.
 There is currently no token security enabled on this notebook instance, since it is intended to run locally only at this time.
 If you ever expose it outside your local system, make sure to turn the token authorization on again.
+If you'd rather use Jupyterlab for your notebooks, that is included as well.
+You can access that by going to `http://localhost:8888/lab`.

 Building the containers: